How To Clean Window Blinds Without Taking Them Down

 4. Beat The Dirt With Baking Soda (Or Some Similar Agent!)

 Baking soda, the time-tested crucial shelf ingredient, has always been the most crucial part of all DIYs and homemade cleaning recipes.
-So why not use it for cleaning the blinds as well and also to get rid of any staining or spotting, as well.
-Besides, doing so will also ensure eliminating any of the lingering odor which you might experience with dirty blinds.
+So why not use it for cleaning the blinds and also to get rid of any staining or spotting, as well.
+Besides, doing so will also ensure eliminating any lingering odor which you might experience with dirty blinds.

 Starting With The Cleaning